darakian/ddh/README.md

 * the ddh binary will then be at target/release/ddh

 ## Features
-DDH supports both `standard` output for human comprehension and parsable `json` output for machines.
+DDH supports both a `standard` output for human comprehension and a parsable `json` output for machines.

 ## Example
 ```